Diagnosis of AMKD requires a genetic test

 GUIDE TREATMENT DECISIONS

-Standard of Care for CKD is the only available option to manage those diagnosed with AMKD.
-Sometimes patients are more likely to be resistant to steroid treatment, so an AMKD diagnosis may help avoid treatment that is not effective.13,14
+Standard of care for CKD is the only available option to manage those diagnosed with AMKD.
+However, patients with AMKD still rapidly progress to dialysis 9 to 12 years earlier than those without.14,15

 OPEN UP CLINICAL TRIAL OPTIONS